1. Who are the climate skeptics?

 What they say

-Some argue that increased carbon dioxide (CO2) is good for vegetation.
-More CO2, they claim, would promote plant growth and improve agricultural yields.
+Some claim that increased carbon dioxide (CO2) is beneficial for vegetation.
+More CO2, they say, would promote plant growth and improve agricultural yields.

-While CO2 is indeed essential for photosynthesis, its excess in the atmosphere has massive negative effects.
+While CO2 is indeed essential for photosynthesis, its excess in the atmosphere has considerable negative effects.
 Rapidly rising temperatures are disrupting ecosystems, leading to droughts, floods and extreme weather events that affect crops.

 The scientific facts

-👉 A study by Nature Climate Change shows that the gains in plant growth due to an increase in CO2 are offset by heat stress, lack of water, and impoverished soils.
+👉 A study published in Nature Climate Change shows that plant growth gains due to increased CO2 are offset by heat stress, water scarcity and soil depletion.

 "CO2 alone will not save our ecosystems.
 Without sustainable resource management, the positive effects are far overshadowed by the negative impacts." - FAO Report 2022

-Argument 5: "Climate models are too imprecise to be believed"
+Argument 5: "Climate models are too imprecise to be credible"

 What they say